Stylback/home-server/README.md

 ## Hardware choices

-This section is about my hardware choices.
+This section is about the hardware I use, why I chose a particular piece of hardware and what trade-offs are to be expected compared to similar choices.

 <details><summary>Click to expand</summary>
 <p>